We have a solution to some of the World's most urgent problems.

-Dr. Willie Smits, the creator of the Village Hub model started off with a simple idea: offer local communities a model to earn an income and other important benefits from the protection of the forest.
-Build systems for collaboration among traditional sugar tappers and plant more forests with the Sugar Palm trees.
+The first Hubs were designed in Indonesia by Dr. Willie Smits and his brother Theo at the Masarang Foundation.
+Dr. Smits knew that to halt destruction of Orangutan forest habitats, the Hubs had to help local people meet their basic needs, earn an income and access other important benefits.
+The Hub helped local people build systems for collaboration.
+Traditional sugar tappers worked together to plant more forests with the Sugar Palm trees.
 In return for both the land and farming income, the villagers must protect the rainforest and the animals that live there.

 What we do